llamdodev/frontend-challenge/README.md

 The repository includes some data after our processing, and leaves it up to your inspiration to display it in a nice way.
 We have attached the way we chose (for now) [in the annex](#annex).

+## Submit

+Please add @laurentsigal as a contributor to your github repository.

+Otherwise you can simply host the code anywhere and give us a link to the zip file.

+Do not make your repository public.

 ## The data

 We have attached the file `comparisons.json`.